ThomasBourany/thomasbourany.github.io/_pages/research.md

 **Supply Chain Uncertainty and Diversification**<br>
 joint with Ignacia Cuevas and Gustávo Gonzalez, In progress, 2024  <br>
-Draft (preliminary) <a href='https://thomasbourany.github.io/files/Bourany_Cuevas_Gonzalez_2024_Supply_chain_disruptions_and_diversification.pdf' style="color:blue"> here</a>,  Central Bank of Chile Working Paper. <br>
+**New draft (January 4)** (Submitted) <a href='https://thomasbourany.github.io/files/Bourany_Cuevas_Gonzalez_2024_Supply_chain_disruptions_and_diversification.pdf' style="color:blue"> here</a>,  Central Bank of Chile Working Paper. <br>
 <span style="font-size:0.8em;">Presentation: JIE Special Conference on Quantitative Trade  (UW-Madison), PUC Chile Alumni Conference (Santiago), Central Bank of Chile Seminar.</span>

 <p style="text-align: justify; line-height: 1.1em;">
-<span style="font-size:0.9em;"> <strong>Abstract:</strong> Supply chain disruptions have become increasingly frequent, generating substantial uncertainty for companies that rely on sourcing inputs for production.
-We investigate how firms facing supply chain uncertainty adapt their sourcing strategies, by diversifying foreign suppliers, re-shoring, or selecting suppliers based on cost and risk considerations.
-To answer these questions, we develop a multi-country sourcing model inspired by Antras, Fort, and Tintelnot (2017), in which firms choose where to import from, accounting for international supply-chain disruptions.
-Our findings reveal that mean-preserving uncertainty introduces a positive option value associated with diversifying the set of suppliers.
-However, country-specific aggregate risk also features hedging motives, yielding ambiguous predictions on firms' sourcing decisions.
-Leveraging firm-level data from Chile, we use this structural model to estimate supply chain risk over time for major trade partners as well as fixed costs of sourcing.
-We assess the impact of the recent surge in trade risk following the Covid-19 pandemic, and we perform counterfactual exercises to evaluate how this affected firms' sourcing strategies.
-Our results indicate that the observed change in sourcing patterns correspond more to changes in expected costs rather than solely to increases in risk.
+<span style="font-size:0.9em;"> <strong>Abstract:</strong> How do firms adapt their sourcing strategies when faced with supply chain uncertainty?
+To answer this question, we develop a multi-country sourcing model, in which firms choose where to import from, accounting for the possibility of supply-chain disruptions.
+We show that uncertainty introduces a positive option value, that favors diversifying the set of suppliers.
+However, country-specific uncertainty creates hedging motives for firms, yielding on net ambiguous predictions about sourcing decisions.
+We estimate the model on Chilean Customs data and we study how the recent increase in trade risk, following the Covid-19 pandemic, affected firms’ sourcing strategies.
+We find that the observed change in sourcing patterns results from both changes in expected costs and increased risk.

 </span>
 </p>